 Lake McDonald: The Rainbow Lake of Glacier National Park

-Discovering The Beauty of Lake McDonald
+Discovering The Beauty of Lake McDonald, Glacier National Park

 What made you want to check Glacier National Park off your bucket list?
-Some answers differ, but about every list includes seeing the beautiful, world-renowned colorful rocks on the shores of Lake McDonald, also commonly called the rainbow lake.
+Some answers differ, but almost every list includes seeing the beautiful, world-renowned, colorful rocks on the shores of Lake McDonald, also commonly called the rainbow lake.
 Not only are the views breathtaking of the mountains surrounding the lake but the rocks are so mesmerizing to see also.
 Stopping in Apgar village or anywhere along Lake McDonald should be on the Glacier to-do list when you come to visit.

 Why are the rainbow rocks in Lake McDonald colorful?